-Elden Ring is full of bosses to defeat and if you aren’t prepared, then you might have trouble getting through the game.
-The thing about this game is that the bosses aren’t necessarily bad in any way, but the weapons and abilities they have can make all the difference.
-If an enemy just has a sword, then it is not that hard, but what if the sword could heal the boss when it hits you?
+Elden Ring is full of bosses to defeat; if you aren’t prepared, you might have trouble getting through the game.
+The thing about this game is that the bosses aren’t necessarily bad in any way, but their weapons and abilities can make all the difference.
+If an enemy just has a sword, it is not that hard, but what if it could heal the boss when it hits you?

-This article is a list of 10 really annoying bosses in Elden Ring.
-It is not that these bosses are easy, it is the total opposite.
-All these bosses are fought at entirely different times in your playthrough, and you might not even run into any of them because most of them are optional.
+This article is a list of 10 annoying bosses in Elden Ring.
+It is not that these bosses are easy; it is the total opposite.
+All these bosses are fought at entirely different times in your playthrough, and you might not even run into them because most are optional.

 10. Dragonic Tree Sentinel

-What makes it more annoying is the fact that the attack can’t be dodged on a horse.
+It is annoying that the attack can’t be dodged on a horse.
 You are forced to fight it on foot or get one-shotted by the attack.
-You don’t know when he is going to use it either because it looks exactly like the other lightning attack he has.
+You don’t know when he will use it because it looks exactly like his other lightning attack.
 Overall, it is a very annoying fight, but not as annoying as others on this list.